-Victor Hugo’s exile in Guernsey saw him write some his finest works, including Les Misérables and Toilers of the Sea.
-While his life in Guernsey is well documented, many don’t know the reasons for Hugo’s exile in the first place.
+Victor Hugo’s exile in Guernsey saw him write some his finest and most famous works, including Les Misérables and Toilers of the Sea.
+While his life in Guernsey is well documented, many don’t know the reasons behind Hugo’s exile in the first place.

 While Hugo ascended to fame in his native France for his literary works, he became arguably just as well known for his outspoken political views.
 Having been elected to the National Assembly as a conservative, he broke from his party and professed his more liberal views on issues such as social injustice, press freedom and the death penalty.